 Does Shuttle have a native Zoom Contact Center integration?

 Not today.
 Shuttle's voice capture runs on Twilio Pay (we're Twilio's preferred payments partner), and you invoke that setup rather than installing a Shuttle app in Zoom Contact Center.
-You'll need to be a Twilio customer and to build the agent-side interface for your workflow.
-We can build a native Zoom Contact Center integration as a paid project, and a carrier-agnostic version is on our roadmap.
+You'll need to be a Twilio customer and to build a small integration on your side (pass the amount to Shuttle's API and wire the secure capture into your call flow over Twilio), which customers running Zoom Contact Center have already done.
+We can build a native Zoom Contact Center integration as a paid project if you'd rather not build it yourself, and a carrier-agnostic version is on our roadmap.

 Does this require Twilio?